haapjari/haapjari/README.md

 ### 👋

 - 🔭 I’m currently working on as SW Developer Trainee in Enterprise and studying M.Sc student majoring Computer Science.
-- 🌱 I’m currently learning about Machine Learning and General Programming.
 - 👯 I’m looking to collaborate on Open-Source.

 <!--